The Christian Manifesto

-"Direction of Endeavor for Chinese Christianity in the Construction of New China", commonly known as "The Christian Manifesto" or "The Three-Self Manifesto", was a political manifesto of Protestants in China whereby they backed the newly founded People's Republic of China (PRC) and the leadership of the Chinese Communist Party (CCP).
+"Direction of Endeavor for Chinese Christianity in the Construction of New China", commonly known as "The Christian Manifesto" or "The Three-Self Manifesto", was a political manifesto of Protestants in China whereby they backed the newly founded People's Republic of China (PRC) and its Chinese Communist Party (CCP) leadership.
 Published in 1950, the manifesto paved the way for the government-controlled Three-Self Patriotic Movement (TSPM) of Protestants.
 This movement proclaimed the three principles of self-government, self-support, and self-propagation.
 The drafting and content of the manifesto was, and remains, controversial to this day.

 The manifesto was devised after Protestant leaders presented their concerns with religious freedom to Zhou Enlai, the Premier of China.
-Instead of receiving their report, Zhou demanded them to come up with a statement in support of the new communist leadership.
+Instead of receiving their report, Zhou demanded them to come up with a statement in support of the new CCP leadership.
 Y. T. Wu and other leftist clergymen espoused the task and presented a draft manifesto that, after some opposition and changes, became a foundational text of Christianity in the new People's Republic.
-It condemns missionary activities in China as a form of imperialism, pledges loyalty to the communist leadership, and encourages the Church to take up an indigenous Chinese stance toward Christianity.
+It condemns missionary activities in China as a form of imperialism, pledges loyalty to the CCP leadership, and encourages the Church to take up an indigenous Chinese stance toward Christianity.

 Published on the front page of the People's Daily, the manifesto was accompanied by a campaign to gather signatures.
 Many Christian leaders and laymen signed, while others refused to do so.
 After the Korean War broke out, the campaign became an increasingly politicized test of loyalty that became merged with the Campaign to Suppress Counterrevolutionaries.

 Some view the manifesto as a betrayal of the Church, while others find sympathy for the position of Chinese Christians struggling to reconcile their faith with the changed political situations.
 The manifesto ended missionary activities in China and the separation of Church and state.
 It led to the founding the TSPM and brought persecution to dissidents.